snowch/movie-recommender-demo/README.md

 An instance of Cloudant and the Flask web application will be set up for you.

 After deploying to Bluemix, you will need to create a new [DSX](http://datascience.ibm.com) project and import the notebooks.
-The notebook [Step 07 - Cloudant Datastore Recommender.ipynb](./notebooks/Step 07 - Cloudant Datastore Recommender.ipynb) is responsible for creating recommendations and saving them to Cloudant.
+The notebook [Step 07](./notebooks/Step%2007%20-%20Cloudant%20Datastore%20Recommender.ipynb) is responsible for creating recommendations and saving them to Cloudant.
 You will not get recommendations until you have setup this notebook with your Cloudant credentials and run the notebook from DSX.

 ### Deploy using cf tools